rgambord/c99-doc/doc/sections/17/3/index.rst

 .. _9899_J.3p1:

+.. container:: snum

+   :ref:`1 <9899_J.3p1>`

-:ref:`1 <9899_J.3p1>` A conforming implementation is required to document its choice of behavior in each of the areas listed in this subclause.
+A conforming implementation is required to document its choice of behavior in each of the areas listed in this subclause.
 The following are implementation-defined: